 Surprisingly photography of the birds at night was very interesting, you spot birds that you won’t see otherwise.
 Birds look their best when in flight.
 Displaying a variety of colors & patterns, aerodynamic prowess, and in their natural state of motion.
 The bird calls, catching the prey & their alertness about the safe distance from humans is interesting to note too.

 While it is not easy to photograph the birds in flight, we could manage to capture a few of them.

 Satpura National Park is home to several species of birds.
-You can easily spot birds like Kingfishers, Herons, Kites, Eagles, Water birds by the Denwa backwaters, Hoopoe, Woodpeckers, Doves, Pigeons, Shrike’s, Plovers, Orioles, Bee-eaters, Drongo’s, Storks, Owls, Swallows etc
+You can easily spot birds like Kingfishers, Herons, Kites, Eagles, and Waterbirds by the Denwa backwaters, Hoopoe, Woodpeckers, Doves, Pigeons, Shrike, Plovers, Orioles, Bee-eaters, Drongo, Storks, Owls, Swallows, etc.

-Bird photography at night is tricky, but when you manage to shoot few birds the photographs are precious.
+At night is tricky to photograph the birds, but when you manage to shoot a few birds the photographs are precious.
 Some of the birds that we managed to click during a night safari:

 We are sure there are many more birds at Satpura that escaped our lens.
-Walking trails provide the best opportunities for bird photography.
-You create the minimal noise during walking and hence generate no distraction for the birds.
+Walking trails provide the best opportunities to find, pay attention, and have the patience to spot the birds and of course, photograph them.
+You create minimal noise during walking and hence generate no distraction for the birds.
 You can get closer to them & even try out various angles to photograph them.

 There are many birds waiting to be discovered in these national parks.
 Keep an eye out for the beautiful birds when you are chasing the big wild animals in the national parks.